partykit/partykit/apps/docs/src/content/docs/guides/managing-environment-variables.md

 ## Deploying secrets to PartyKit

-You can store your app's secrets on PartyKit.
+PartyKit can stor your app's secrets.
 To do so, run the following command in your project directory (here we assume that the variable name is `API_KEY`):

 ```bash
 npx partykit env add API_KEY